Canon G7 X Mark II vs Ricoh WG-60

 It is notable that the G7X Mark II offers wifi support, while the WG-60 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the G7X Mark II and the WG-60 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Ricoh WG-60 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.